Jack Gordon (entertainment manager)

-Jack Leon Gordon (November 10, 1939 – April 19, 2005), also known as Samuel Isaac Gordon and Clifford William Johnson, was an American businessman, entertainment manager, and criminal.
-Gordon was known as the manager and then husband of American singer–songwriter La Toya Jackson.
-Gordon also later served as the manager of American tabloid subject later turned porn actor John Wayne Bobbitt.
-Gordon died of cancer on April 19, 2005 at age 65.
+Jack Leon Gordon (November 10, 1939 – April 19, 2005), also known as Samuel Isaac Gordon and Clifford William Johnson, was an American businessman and entertainment manager.
+Gordon was the manager and husband of American singer–songwriter La Toya Jackson.
+Gordon also served as the manager of American tabloid subject later turned porn actor John Wayne Bobbitt.
+Gordon died of cancer on April 19, 2005, at age 65.

 Life and career

 Early life and criminal activity

 Jack Leon Gordon was born in Springfield, Illinois to Abraham Gordon, a Jewish Russian immigrant, and Faye Stein, an Illinois native of Jewish heritage.
 While some sources cite Gordon's birthplace as Springfield, Illinois, he claimed Las Vegas was his birthplace when he changed his name in 1981 to Samuel Isaac Gordon.
 However, in 1983, when he changed his name again, this time to Clifford William Johnson, he said that he was born in Springfield.

 In the 1970s, Gordon ran arcades at Circus Circus in Las Vegas.
 He later bought controlling interest in a Los Angeles massage parlor called Circus Maximus in West Hollywood.
 Gordon subsequently bought two additional massage parlors, one in Signal Hill and the other in Costa Mesa, California.
 In 1984, a conviction for pandering in Los Angeles resulted in three months probation.